fulminazzo/YAGL/demo/README.md

 The `demo` module is a **special module** that provides a **fully functioning Spigot plugin**.
 The main purpose of this module is to provide an actual **test** of **all YAGL features** for the user.

+**It should not be used in production environments as there are better solutions for that.
+The only scope is to provide a proof of concept for the library**

 `demo` is compatible for **every Minecraft version** listed in the main page, and uses a special programming language for all its commands: **Groovy**.